Hadokane/CI_PP2_HUG/README.md

 The reason I selected this palette was as a tribute to the simple text-based and Gameboy games of the past.
 These would often use highly limited, 4-colour palettes for their entire games.

-I wanted to emulate this limited style for a number of reason:
+I wanted to emulate this limited style for a number of reasons:

 - To provide a sense of familiarity to the user.
-Who may have experienced a similar game in their past.
+Who may have experienced a similar game in the past.
-- To achieve a feeling of consistent, branded design throughout the projects many elements.
+- To achieve a feeling of consistent, branded design throughout the project's many elements.
-- To compliment the games narrative of navigating a Computer-hosted simulation environment.
+- To complement the game's narrative of navigating a Computer-hosted simulation environment.
 - The colours compliment a simplistic design philosophy.
 - They provide clean, distinct colours that pass best practice guidelines.